amalfidev/amalfi/amalfi/README.md

 ```

 ### Reducing
-- `reduce_`: Reduce an iterable to a single value using a binary function.
+The reducing operators reduce or fold an iterable to a single value using a binary function.
+- `reduce_`: synchronous version.
-- `areduce`: Async version of `reduce_`.
+- `areduce`: asynchronous version.
 It is concurrent and will evaluate the binary function concurrently for each pair of elements in the iterable in a sequential (not parallel) manner.

 ```python
 from amalfi import apipe, pipe